davidpots/playsongnotes/_lessons/441 - pretty woman roy orbison.md

 <!-- https://youtu.be/GURF7pH6eRc -->

-Hey, friends!
-New lesson today for Roy Orbison's 1964 classic _**Oh, Pretty Woman**_.
+<p class="large">Hey, friends!
+New lesson today for Roy Orbison's 1964 classic <strong><em>Oh, Pretty Woman</em></strong>.
 This song is tremendously fun to play, featuring an all-timer guitar riff that's integrated quite seamlessly with the intro, verse, and chorus of the song.
 With a solo acoustic guitar, I'll teach you to play it all: the riff, the strumming, and everything in between.
 It took me a few days of serious practice before I could sing + strum + play the riff all without missing a step, but I finally able to get there — and I'm excited to show you the way.
-Let's check it out!
+Let's check it out!</p>

+## Free Video Lesson

 <iframe width="560" height="315" src="https://www.youtube.com/embed/{{page.yt_video_id}}" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>